 Colors: Mood, Tone, and Emotion

 There is a whole science built around the emotional effect of colors: Color Theory.
-When choosing the color palate and featured colors of you cover, think about the feelings and societal biases associated with your them and how you can use those to convey your message.
+When choosing the color palate and featured colors of you cover, think about the feelings and societal biases associated with your colors and how you can use those to convey your message.
 Red is hunger, rage, and power.
 Blue is calm, sad, and lonely.
 What emotion are you trying to convey?

 Having one or two main colors helps your cover look cohesive and clear.
 Too many can make a cover appear muddled.
 Use colors to enhance the contrast between your text, images, and background, so each element of your cover is easy to distinguish.

 Graphics: Images Capture Attention

 Do not get stuck symbolizing your story through your cover images.
 Your graphics are about capturing a potential reader’s eye, so they pick up your book.
 There are three general styles for cover graphics: minimalistic items, central figures, and landscapes/scenes.
 Regardless of which style you choose, look for a human element to covey emotion.

 Minimalistic covers tend to have a single item featured on a white or black background.
 Sometimes it is a silhouette on a solid color background.
 This style is particularly popular in nonfiction, where the titles are longer and take up a lot of cover space, and is frequently used in fiction.

 When going minimalistic, make sure the shape you choose is related to the emotion you want your cover to convey and the themes of your story.
 Don’t pick a random image you think is pretty or cool.
 For Jesus Calling: 50 Devotions for Encouragement, author Sarah Young chose a white dove with text across its body as her image.
 The dove is a well-known symbol of hope among Christians, so it immediately conveys genre and emotion.
 A dove might not appear in the book, but the image leaps off the shelf and communicates hope.